iago-mendes/stemguy-posts/2021-01-10-how-does-the-internet-work.md

 To send a mail, you need to go to a post office, which will be in charge of controlling the mail path until the destination, right?
 Well, you could say that servers are the "post offices" of the internet.
 They control what is sent and received.

-For example, when I sent this article to the server I own, its information is stored; then, when some reader — like you — requests that article, the same server is responsible for treating and sending this piece of information to your browser.
+For example, when I sent this article to the server I own, its information was stored; then, when some reader — like you — requests that article, the same server is responsible for treating and sending this piece of information to a browser.

 ## Cables and signals: postal workers

 Okay...
 I have explained that servers are responsible for controlling information, but how does it actually travel from some remote machine to your browser?
 Using cables and signals, of course!
 This is shocking to people who have not heard about this before, but the whole world is filled with lots of cables that connect houses, cities, and countries.

 The work done in this division can be associated as a postman's work, who is responsible to take a mail from an origin and deliver it to a destiny.
-This traffic process has a lot of more cool facts, so I talk more about it in the next section.
+This traffic process has a lot of cool facts, so I talk more about it in the next section.

 ## Clients: houses